|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 Whatever the terminology, schools should ensure that all pupils are challenged and make good progress in school.

-Highly Able Children in the in the Classroom
+Most Able Children in the Classroom

 Able pupils can have/be :